jacksonrakena/jacksonbot/README.md

 - `Abyss.Shared` This library contains data classes and other shared components.

 **Web host**
-- `Abyss.Host` This is the Abyss web server, which wraps `Abyss.Core` and provides web server functionality, as well as running the bot.
+- `Abyss.Hosts.Default` This is the Abyss web server, which wraps `Abyss.Core` and provides web server functionality, as well as running the bot.

 ### Copyright
 Copyright (c) 2019 Abyssal under the MIT License, available at [the LICENSE file.](LICENSE.md)